 Americans Overseas informs local and European parliaments about the effects and problems European citizens have with these (recently) enforced laws.

-We started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic, and offering help free of obligation and free of charge.
+We started this initiative to help people from all over the world by providing proper information to avoid unnecessary panic and offering help free of obligation and free of charge.
 If needed, we have a network of affordable professionals (accountants) who can help you with your tax obligations.

 If you have more questions about the consequences of FATCA for US persons, you can contact us at Americans Overseas.